jreisinger/docs/data/notes/mngt/cv.md

 * Administered internal lab consisting of Linux servers and Cisco networking devices.
 * Managed small (up to 4 people) audit teams.

+Project Implementation Manager for Italian region at AT&T [Bratislava, 2004-2004]

+* Studied WAN and LAN networks

+Unix 1st line support specialist at Hewlett-Packard Slovakia [Bratislava, 2004-2004]

+* Troubleshooted and fixed issues on Unix servers

 # Technologies used professionally

 Operating systems